ali-translator/url-template/README.md

 # Url Template

-Helping on work with url by their "base" template. <br>
+Helps work with URLs using their "base" template. <br>
-For example, base structure of you project url was _"gb.example.com/en/london/"_.
+For example, the base structure of your project URL is _"gb.example.com/en/london/"_.
-In this example you template url has next parameters: "country","language" and "city".<br>
+In this example, your template URL has the following parameters: "country," "language," and "city." <br>
-Lets create for this example temple: "{country}.example.com/{language}/{city}"<br>
+Let's create a template for this example: "{country}.example.com/{language}/{city}" <br>

 ## Installation